mgaffigan/Esatto.Win32/Esatto.Win32.NetInjector/Readme.md

 - The injecting process must have permission to write to the target process
 - Type load will occur from the target process, so the injected method must not rely upon assembly resolution of the source process.
+- If you specify `RuntimeVersions.LoadedNetCore`, the target process must have already loaded the .NET Core loaded before injection.

 ## Example use